Counting bare curves: Extensions of basic perturbations

-The codimension is determined by counting the unmarked edges meeting the marked locus, whereas the subscript is given by counting the corresponding half-edges.
-Thus in general the codimension of $M_n$ can be less than $n$.
-The tubular neighborhood parameterizations are compatible on overlaps as in \eqref{coordinate compatibility} for coordinate corner structures.
+\begin{remark} Corollary \ref{smooth family of disks} implies that tubular neighborhoods of $M_n^{\chi_+}\subset M$ are parameterized by coordinates corresponding to the gluing parameters at Ploutonion nodes (defined by choosing a family of disk neighborhoods).
+The tubular neighborhood parameterizations are compatible on overlaps as in Section \ref{sec: cosheaf for families of curves}, \eqref{coordinate compatibility} for coordinate corner structures.
+Note that we assert no compatibility of the choices of disk neighborhoods between the different strata. \end{remark} \begin{remark} The codimension of $M_n^{\chi_+}\subset M^{\chi_+}$ is determined by counting the unmarked edges meeting the marked locus, whereas the subscript is given by counting the corresponding half-edges.
+Thus in general the codimension of $M_n^{\chi_+}\subset M^{\chi_+}$ can be less than $n$. \end{remark}